 for additional information on English language proficiency examinations, please visit the following websites:

 Credentials Evaluation Service (CES) Professional Report Application

-A detailed analysis of the credentials earned at multiple levels of nursing education outside the United States
+A comprehensive analysis of the credentials earned by a healthcare worker outside of the United States

 An application allowing for the reprocessing of an expired application.
 Reprocessing allows an applicant an additional year to submit necessary documentation to obtain a CES Professional Report